benvanik/node-transcoding/README.md

-node-transcode -- Media transcoding and streaming for node.js
+node-transcoding -- Media transcoding and streaming for node.js
 ====================================

-node-transcode is a library for enabling both offline and real-time media transcoding.
+node-transcoding is a library for enabling both offline and real-time media transcoding.
 In addition to enabling the manipulation of the input media, utilities are provided to ease serving of the output.